Speed limits in Norway: History

 Speed limits on motorways have been raised gradually since their introduction in the 1960s.
 At first, motorways had no special speed limit, hence the general speed limit of 80 km/h applied.
 90 km/h was introduced in 1965.
 The speed limit was raised again on 6 July 2001 to 100 km/h and on 13 June 2014 to 110 km/h.
 As of 2019, the government is considering raising the upper speed limit to 120 km/h.
 Nye Veier AS, the state-owned company responsible for construction and operation of certain new motorways, want a speed limit as high as feasible, possibly 130 km/h.
-Since March 2022, the speed limit for trailers without brakes and weighing up to 300 kg in total has been raised from 60 km/h to 80 km/h.
+Since March 2022, the speed limit for trailers without brakes and weighing over 300 kg in total has been raised from 60 km/h to 80 km/h.
 Some trailers may also be approved to be pulled up to 100 km/h.

 Traffic signs

 Design

 Norway has signed the Vienna Convention, therefore the speed limit signs are shown as black letters on a white field inside a red circle.
 The font used is Trafikkalfabetet.